Center-for-Health-Data-Science/IntroToML/projects/README.md

 ## Data and project ideas:
 * Gene expression data (IntroToML/data/gtex_with_cancer.csv.gz)
-* Metagenomic kmers (“IntroToML/data/kmers*”) with some project guidelines under (“IntroToML/projects/kmers.md”)
-* Another metagenomics set from the paper "Altered gut microbial profile is associated with abnormal metabolism activity of Autism Spectrum Disorder" with a complete tutorial to follow: https://www.kaggle.com/remyz5/prediction-with-4-models
 * The DNA data from human promoters used in the last exercise on Day 2.
 In promoters.md there are some project ideas.